Cuba COVID-19 Vaccine Descriptions For 2022

 May 28, 2021 - "We decided to start vaccinating people where transmission rates are higher because the risks are also increasing," Health Minister José Angel Portal Miranda said this week in a video address to the World Health Assembly.
 "The benefits of this intervention outweigh the risks," reported the Miami Herald.

-May 15, 2021 - CTV News reported Cuban Health Minister Jose Portal said he expects 70% of the population to have received a COVID-19 vaccine by August.
+May 15, 2021 - CTV News reported that Cuban Health Minister Jose Portal said he expects 70% of the population to have received a COVID-19 vaccine by August.
 According to the company's chief Eduardo Martinez, by then, BioCubaFarma will have produced enough doses to immunize all of the island's inhabitants.

 May 13, 2021 - Cuba confirmed it had begun a vaccination program without the COVID-19 vaccine full regulatory approval.
 The Cuban government's Health Minister Jose Angel Portal said between 1.7 million of the 2.1 million inhabitants of Havana, the epicenter of the COVID-19 outbreak, will be vaccinated before August 2021, reported France 24.